dennisferron/antlr4-testrig-runner/INSTALL_TARGET_HOW_TO.md

 # How to add Install target to CMake project

+## Changes:

++ Use ".../${CMAKE_INSTALL_INCLUDEDIR}" instead of ".../include"
++ Step 4 configure_package_config_file and "install(FILES" could come before step 3.
++ TODO: remove "/cmake" from end of install destination(s)
++ TODO: remove RUNTIME/LIBRARY/ARCHIVE from step 3
++ TODO: change destination in step 5 to use CMAKE_INSTALL_DATADIR
++ TODO: don't bother with cmake/ folder for config.in file
++ TODO: move include to step 0, include(CMakePackageConfigHelpers) and include(GNUInstallDirs)

 # Steps in Brief

 1. Change `target_include_directories` to use generator expressions.